Wood glue is a sturdy adhesive that DIY enthusiasts, carpenters, and woodworkers use in woodworking projects. They are ideal for use with solid Wood.

 This type of wood glue is best suited for larger-scale projects such as furniture construction or outdoor carpentry.
 Because it contains urea-formaldehyde, this MDF glue is strong but highly toxic.

-When handling these toxic substances, wearing protective equipment such as gloves and masks is necessary to stop you from inhaling the strong fumes, as they can be detrimental to your health.
+When handling these toxic substances, wearing protective equipment such as gloves and masks is necessary to stop you from inhaling the strong fumes, as they can harm your health.

 The wood glues are available in powder form, and you’ll have to mix them with a suitable reactive agent, such as pure water or resin, to create a rigid plastic polymer-like bond.